BI Leadership Capability Assessment Framework

 Reduction in Customer Acquisition Cost via BI-led model

-19+ years leading BI at scale
+20+ years leading IT & BI at scale

 I hold a Master of Science in Business Analytics from Georgia Tech, a Bachelor of Engineering in Computer Science, and hold PMP®, PMI-ACP®, PSM I, and PSPO I certifications.
 I am also a Lean Six Sigma Green Belt.